 A partnership between the UNESCO Global Education Monitoring (GEM) Report and the MECCE Project is generating new insights on country approaches to climate change communication and education (CCE).
 The profiles offer a comparative perspective of country progress on Action for Climate Empowerment (ACE) and Sustainable Development Goal (SDG) Targets 4.7 and 13.3.
 The profiles aim to promote peer learning and policy dialogue between countries on CCE.

-A total of 50 country profiles have been completed to date, and another round will be completed in 2023.
+We are excited to launch 30 new country profiles at COP28!
+That brings the total number of country profiles to 80.
 The country profiles are also available on the GEM Report’s PEER website at education-profiles.org.
 Select country profiles are also available in Spanish or French.

 The selected countries represent a balance of 1) UNFCCC Annex 1 and Non-Annex 1 countries; 2) SDG regions, including Small Islands Developing States (SIDS), Landlocked Developing Countries (LLDC) and Least Developed Countries (LDC), according to the UN classification; and a diversity of 3) emissions levels (using the Global Carbon Atlas), 4) climate vulnerability levels (using the Climate Risk Index and Climate Vulnerability Index), and 5) income levels (using World Bank Data).
 The countries in the sample are jointly selected by the MECCE Project and UNESCO GEM Report.
 Many of the countries selected in the first year are also included in the UNESCO 2021 report Learn for our Planet, authored by the MECCE Project’s Indicator Development Lead, Aaron Benavot, and Director, Marcia McKenzie.